AndrewCLeonard/battleship_vocab/README.md

 ## GitHub Issues Setup

 ### Create Accounts
+#### Instructor Accounts

--   instructor's have their own "teacher" login
+-   Instructors have their own "teacher" login
+-   Teachers can copy/paste class rosters to populate player lists
+-   App will save list(s) of student names

+#### Student Accounts
 -   students have their own "student" logins
-    -   option to have "picture" login, wheer students select a series of images?
+    -   option to have "picture" login, where students select an image or series of images?

-### Instructors Create Class Data

--   Student Data
-    -   instructors can copy/paste student names into an online roster
-    -   instructors can pair up students to play each other

 ### Instructors can determine the game setup

--   Instructors:
-    -   choose the size of the board (from 3x3 up to 8x8?
+-   choose the size of the board (from 3x3 up to 10x10?
 TBD)
 -   determine the sizes and number of ships, i.e. how many squares long for each
+    -   traditionally, Battleship has
+        -   Carrier, which has five holes
+        -   Battleship, which has four holes
+        -   Cruiser, which has three holes
+        -   Submarine, which has three holes
+        -   Destroyer, which has two holes

 -   choose vocabulary lists for
     -   rows
     -   columns

 ### As a player-user